qdraw/starsky/starsky/starsky.feature.health/readme.md

 # Health feature

+The scope of this feature assembly is to provide checks if the application is healthy and has issues that needs to be fixed before continue

 1. Health Check
     - DateAssemblyHealthCheck _The time should be later then the app is created_
     - DiskOptionsPercentageSetup _On the disk must be at least 10% free_